skobnx/ShadowverseEvolveCockatrice/README.md

 - Ctrl+S: Shuffle deck
 - Ctrl+T: Creating a token

 There's more than this, but knowing these should be enough to let your play speed and comfiness go way up.
-If you want to know more shortcuts, right clicking on various areas and objects will show a menu of actions you can do, some showing their shortcut and others not having any.
+If you want to know more shortcuts, right clicking on various areas and objects will show a menu of actions you can do.

 <h3> Trial Decks </h3>